Life stages: The changing microbiome

 Day care centres and play groups can sometimes seem snotty, but regular contact with other kids is vital.
 Along with the occasional rotten cold, your child is getting a first-class education in bacterial diversity.

 You can also help encourage diversity in these early years with Life-Space Probiotic Powder for Baby.
-It contains ten strains of beneficial bacteria, including Lactobacillus rhamnosus HN001, which may assist in reducing the risk of eczema in children with a family history, when taken during pregnancy, breastfeeding and the first two years of life.
+It contains ten strains of beneficial bacteria, including Lactobacillus rhamnosus HN001, which may assist in maintaining immune health and support the intestinal microbiome and healthy bowel function.

 By three years of age, your child's microbiome has settled into a more stable composition, but exposure to a wide range of bacteria is still important.